esoadamo/simple-guardian-server/readme.md

 Yes!
 And you can see it for youself:

 [![VIDEO: How to secure your VPS againts brute force attacks under one minute](https://i.imgur.com/ioQ4DBx.png)](https://youtu.be/jtzZVXeBUX4 "VIDEO: How to secure your VPS againts brute force attacks under one minute")

+## What is the license?

+MIT.

+The [socket.io](https://socket.io/) was made by Automattic <dev@cloudup.com>
+ and is also under MIT.

+The picture on the homepage and web's icon are under Pixabay License from [Pixabay.com](https://pixabay.com/).